ShashikiranP-Sahyadri-ECE/Edge/README.md

 2. Start sampling from the connected ESP32.
 3. Label your data samples.
 4. Collect at least 3 minutes of data for each label.
+5. Go to Dashboard Section and perform test/train split.

 ![5](https://github.com/user-attachments/assets/984eeb35-9f0e-4046-b8e6-9c4f4e4e8ba5)

 ---